Has Your Electronic Throttle Control Gone Bad? [Simple Guide]

 If your electronic throttle controller goes defective, then do not be the one that waits to address it.

-Not only will your engine suffer in terms of performance, but it also poses a potential safety concern due to sudden acceleration issues.
+Not only will your engine suffer in terms of performance, but it also poses a possible safety concern due to abrupt acceleration issues.

 I need you to provide the actual text you want me to modify.
 You’ve only given me the instruction “So modify it rapidly!” but no source text to work with.
 Please share the text you’d like me to change 2 adjectives in.